poker90102/web33swift/README.md

 ### Requirements

-Web3swift requires Swift 4.0 and iOS 9.0 (although we strongly recommend to always use the latest iOS version for your security).
+Web3swift requires Swift 4.0 and iOS 11.2 or macOS 10.13

 ### Installation